-If you have not had the HPV vaccination most of us [75%]are likely to have an HPV infection at some stage in our lives.
+If you have not had the HPV vaccination most of us [80%] are likely to have an HPV infection at some stage in our lives.
 If you have had the HPV vaccination this will protect you from getting HPV.

 HPV that causes warts is not a serious infection, is easily treated, and usually disappears on its own.
 However, genital HPV that can't be seen can cause skin cell changes that, if not found and treated, can lead to cancer.

 Genital HPV can be prevented by vaccination, which is most effective if given before you become sexually active.
-It is currently free for girls and women aged between 12 and 20 years.
+It is currently free for males and females aged between 9 and 26 years inclusive (up to your 27th birthday).
 Ask your nurse or doctor about it.